Posted by Outer Banks Blue

 Best Beaches for Wind, Waves, and Watersports

 Check out the beaches at Kill Devil Hills and Kitty Hawk, for example.
-Both beaches boast some of the best winds and waves in the NC Outer Banks.
+Both beaches boast some of the best winds and waves in the Outer Banks.
 And both offer miles of beautiful beachfront, with a number of public access points and convenient parking areas.

 Ready for adventure?
 Contact Kitty Hawk Kayak & Surf School at 6150 North Croatan Highway to rent everything from skim boards, surfboards, and boogie boards to kayaks and stand-up paddleboards.
 Plus, check out these thrilling experiences with Kitty Hawk Kites: